 What to Consider When Buying the Best Hole Digger

-Before shopping for the best post hole digger, there are a few factors to think about.
+Before selecting a post hole digger, there are a few factors to think about.
 First, make sure the digger has the power to get the job done.
 It also has to be light enough to handle when working alone.
-This section will highlight those areas as well as point out some other factors to keep in mind when shopping for the best post hole digger.
+This section will highlight those areas as well as point out some other factors to keep in mind when choosing the best post hole digger for your project.

 Engine or Motor